Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/declarative-config.md

 Make any changes you like using YAML or JSON format.
 For this example, let's add a new service.

-1. Generate a UUID.
-You can do this in any way you want; a common tool is the `uuidgen` utility.

-2. Add the following snippet to your `konnect.yaml` file, replacing the `id` in the example with your generated UUID:
+1. Add the following snippet to your `konnect.yaml` file:

     ```yaml
     _format_version: "1.1"